-Recently, we began an engagement with a new manufacturing partner in an effort to penetrate the lidar market in China, initially focused on the autonomous trucking and railway segments.
-Given this is a new endeavor, there is no guarantee that this will be successful or be effective at mitigating the
+Recently, we have expanded our licensing approach to the industrial market in China.
+Given this is a new business strategy, there is no guarantee that this will be successful or be effective at mitigating the risks associated with our outsourced manufacturing business model.